SAML-Toolkits/python3-saml/README.md

 SAML Response with a NameId, then this NameId will be used.
 * session_index.
 SessionIndex that identifies the session of the user.

+If a match on the LogoutResponse ID and the LogoutRequest ID to be sent is required, that LogoutRequest ID must to be extracted and stored for future validation, we can get that ID by

+auth.get_last_request_id()

 ####Example of a view that initiates the SSO request and handles the response (is the acs target)####

 We can code a unique file that initiates the SSO process, handle the response, get the attributes, initiate the slo and processes the logout response.